DEGJS/storybook-decorator-sitecoreprops/README.md

 export default CustomComponent;
 ```

 This structure can create pretty verbose sample data structures in Storybook stories.
-To combat this, the SitecoreProps Addon will automatically decorate stories to build out the nested value object whenever a fields property is passed to it.
+To combat this, the SitecoreProps decorator will automatically decorate stories to build out the nested value object whenever a fields property is passed to it.
 That means you can write sample data like this, without worrying about the extra layer of nesting:

 ```
 {